jdolitsky/dockerspaniel/README.md

 ##### step.instruction

 Docker instruction.
-Can be one of the following: *FROM, MAINTAINER, RUN, CMD, EXPOSE, ENV, ADD, ENTRYPOINT, VOLUME, USER, WORKDIR, ONBUILD*
+All instructions are supported, see the official documentation for a list: https://docs.docker.com/reference/builder

 ##### step.arguments